BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-remove-mods.md

 -   This guide is written assuming you are using [_BG3MM_](https://github.com/LaughingLeader/BG3ModManager) and a PC with Microsoft Windows.
 -   This guide focuses on removing all mods from your game, but it can also be used to remove individual mods for troubleshooting
 -   This guide directs you to delete folders/files, but you can move the folders/files to another location instead of deleting if you want to reinstall the mods after following this guide
--   This guide uses screenshots of folder locations that may differ from what it looks on your computer
+-   This guide uses screenshots of folder locations that may differ from what it is located on your computer
--   If you would like to share this guide outside of the Larian discord, please contact Resplendent Arrow on Discord
+-   If you would like to respost this guide to another site, please contact ResplendentArrow on Discord

 ---